PowerPointLabs/PowerPointLabs-Website/_posts/documentation/2014-03-31-auto-animate.md

 ![](./img/docs/auto-animate-6.png)

-To rename a shape, either right-click on it and select `Edit name`, or click on it in the selection pane.
+To rename a shape, either right-click on it and select `Edit name` in the submenu `PowerPointLabs`, or click on it in the selection pane.

 >**Note:** if multiple shapes on the same slide share a single name, the wrong shapes may be animated.